EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 - &#128073; Understood the role of a DSA in an MDI deployment
 - &#128073; Learned why a gMSA is more secure than traditional accounts for use as DSA
 - &#128073; Discussed implications between smaller versus larger, multi-forest environments
-- &#128073; Created a gMSA for use as a gMSA
+- &#128073; Created a gMSA for use as a DSA
 - &#128073; Granted the gMSA the required DSA permissions
 - &#128073; Valiated the gMSA for use as a DSA in MDI
 - &#128073; Registered your new gMSA as a DSA in the MDI/MXDR portal